Lockheed P-2 Neptune: Vietnam War

 OP-2E Neptune formerly of VO-67, in AMARG storage at Davis-Monthan AFB, c.
-1971.
-The camouflage is green for low level operations over Vietnam.
+1971: The camouflage is green for low-level operations over Vietnam.

-During the Vietnam War, the Neptune was used by the US Navy as a gunship, as an overland reconnaissance and sensor deployment aircraft, and in its traditional role as a maritime patrol aircraft.
-The Neptune was also utilized by the US Army's 1st Radio Research Company (Aviation), call sign "Crazy Cat", based at Cam Ranh Air Base in South Vietnam, as an electronic "ferret" aircraft intercepting low-powered tactical voice and morse code radio signals.
+During the Vietnam War, the Neptune was used by the USN as a gunship, as an overland reconnaissance and sensor deployment aircraft, and in its traditional role as a maritime patrol aircraft.
+The Neptune was also used by the US Army's 1st Radio Research Company (Aviation), call sign "Crazy Cat", based at Cam Ranh Air Base in South Vietnam, as an electronic "ferret" aircraft intercepting low-powered tactical voice and Morse code radio signals.
 The US Army operated the P-2 from 1967 until 1972, flying 42,500 hours with no accidents.
 Observation Squadron 67 (VO-67), call sign "Lindy", was the only P-2 Neptune aircraft squadron to ever receive the Presidential Unit Citation, flying Igloo White missions sowing seismic and acoustic sensors over the Ho Chi Minh trail.
 VO-67 lost three OP-2E aircraft and 20 aircrew to ground fire during its secret missions into Laos and Vietnam in 1967–68.
-The Republic of China Air Force (ROCAF) secret 34th Black Bat Squadron's RB-69A/P2V-7U ELINT/SIGINT aircraft flew a low level electronic reconnaissance from Da Nang Air Base, flying over Thanh Hóa Province on 20 August 1963 to investigate an air resupply drop zone that turned out to be a trap for a ROCAF C-123B airdrop mission 10 days earlier due to the air-inserted agents having been captured and turned.
-Next year, an air defense radar mapping mission was also flown by 34th Squadron's RB-69A/P2V-7U aircraft into North Vietnam and Laos on the night of 16 March 1964.
-The RB-69A took off from Da Nang, flew up the Gulf of Tonkin before coasting in near Haiphong, then flew down North Vietnam and the Laos border.
-The mission was requested by SOG for helping plan the insert or resupply of agents.
-Seven AAA sites, 14 early warning radar sites and two GCI radar signals were detected.
+The ROCAFsecret 34th Black Bat Squadron's RB-69A/P2V-7U ELINT/SIGINT aircraft flew a low-level electronic reconnaissance from Da Nang Air Base, flying over Thanh Hóa Province on 20 August 1963 to investigate an air resupply drop zone that turned out to be a trap for a ROCAF C-123B airdrop mission 10 days earlier due to the air-inserted agents having been captured and turned.
+The next year, an air-defense radar-mapping mission was also flown by 34th Squadron's RB-69A/P2V-7U aircraft into North Vietnam and Laos on the night of 16 March 1964.
+The RB-69A took off from Da Nang, flew up the Gulf of Tonkin before coasting in near Haiphong, then flew along the North Vietnam and Laos border.
+The mission was requested by the Studies and Observations Group for helping plan the insert or resupply of agents.
+Seven AAA sites, 14 early-warning radar sites, and two ground-controlled interception radar signals were detected.

 Royal Australian Air Force (RAAF) Neptunes were also involved in the Vietnam War.
 These aircraft helped escort the fast transport from Australia to South Vietnam on several occasions in 1965 and 1966.
-Australian Neptunes also occasionally operated as airborne early warning aircraft over Thailand using their AN/APS-120 radar; this was done only when the aircraft were transiting through Thai airspace on other taskings.
-During these sorties the Neptunes warned American aircraft operating over North Vietnam of Vietnamese surface to air missile launches.
+RAAF Neptunes also occasionally operated as airborne early-warning aircraft over Thailand using their AN/APS-120 radar; this was done only when the aircraft were transiting through Thai airspace on other taskings.
+During these sorties, the Neptunes warned American aircraft operating over North Vietnam of Vietnamese surface-to-air missile launches.